Ezra Meeker: Legacy

 Driggs succeeded Meeker as president of the OTMA, and remained in that capacity at the association and its successor, the American Pioneer Trails Association (APTA), until his own death at age 89 in 1963.
 The year 1930, marking 100 years since both Meeker's birth and the first wagon train leaving St. Louis for the Oregon Country, was proclaimed the Covered Wagon Centennial.
 The largest event was at one of the landmarks along the Oregon Trail, Wyoming's Independence Rock, on July 3–5, 1930.
 This event included the dedication of a plaque depicting Meeker, embedded in the rock.
 For many years, the OTMA made it a practice to go out each summer and dedicate monuments along the Oregon Trail.
 Although the APTA no longer exists, that mission has been continued by state historical societies and organizations which share its purpose, such as the Oregon-California Trails Association.

 The commemorative half dollars were struck in small numbers in most years of the 1930s; after collectors complained about the lengthy series and high prices, Congress forbade further strikings in 1939.
 The first route across America, the Lincoln Highway, was completed in the 1920s, and others soon followed.
-Although Meeker's highway along the Trail was not built, U.S. 30 generally parallels the route of the Oregon Trail.
+Although Meeker's highway along the Trail was not built, U.S. Route 30 generally parallels the route of the Oregon Trail.
 A number of sites relating to Meeker remain in Puyallup.
 In addition to his gravesite, and the Meeker Mansion (now owned by and being restored by the Ezra Meeker Historical Society) there is Pioneer Park, where the ivy-covered pergola and the statue of Meeker may be found.

 Local historian Lori Price noted, "Throughout his long life of nearly 98 years, the word for Meeker was action."
 Historian David Dary, in his book on the Oregon Trail, deems Meeker primarily responsible for re-awakening public interest in it.
 According to Bert Webber, "There would be no 'Oregon Trail' to enjoy today if Ezra Meeker had not set out, by himself, and without government subsidy, to preserve it."
 Driggs stated of Meeker after his death: